Messier 62

-Messier 62 or M62, also known as NGC 6266 or the Flickering Globular Cluster, is a globular cluster of stars in the south (Note: In daily rising of this star, whether in day- or nighttime, it will reach 15° above the due southern horizon, at the 90°−30°−15° parallel thus the 45th parallel north, the furthest north for very detailed observation for this object) of the equatorial constellation of Ophiuchus.
-It was discovered in 1771 by Charles Messier, (Note: On June 7) then added to his catalogue eight years later.
+Messier 62 or M62, also known as NGC 6266 or the Flickering Globular Cluster, is a globular cluster of stars located in the south of the constellation of Ophiuchus.
+The cluster was discovered on 7 June 1771 by Charles Messier, who listed it as the 62nd entry in his catalogue published eight years later.

 M62 is about 21.5 kly from Earth and 5.5 kly from the Galactic Center.
-It is among the ten most massive and luminous globular clusters in the Milky Way, showing an integrated absolute magnitude of −9.18.
-It has an estimated mass of 1.22×10^6 solar mass and a mass-to-light ratio of 2.05±0.04 in the core visible light band, the V band.
+It is among the most massive and luminous globular clusters in the Milky Way: its estimated mass is 1.22×10^6 solar mass, its integrated absolute magnitude in the V band is −9.18., and therefore the mass-to-light ratio is 2.05±0.04.
 It has a projected ellipticity of 0.01, meaning it is essentially spherical.
 The density profile of its member stars suggests it has not yet undergone core collapse.
 It has a core radius of 0.39 pc, a half-mass radius of 2.95 pc, and a half-light radius of 1.83 pc.
 The stellar density at the core is 5.13 solar mass per cubic parsec.
 It has a tidal radius of 18.0 pc.

 The cluster shows at least two distinct populations of stars, which most likely represent two separate episodes of star formation.
 Of the main sequence stars in the cluster, 79±1 % are from the first generation and 21±1 % from the second.
 The second is enriched by elements released by the first.
 In particular, abundances of helium, carbon, magnesium, aluminium, and sodium differ between these two.